knmoriwaki/cosmoglint/README.md

 ## Pre-trained model

-The pre-trained model trained with TNG300-1 data at z = 2 is available at [Google Drive](https://drive.google.com/drive/folders/1HRkRdfti8XaIPyF3er5QJmFX3WXCmAQI?usp=sharing).
+The pre-trained model trained with TNG300-1 data at z = 2 and an example input are available at [Google Drive](https://drive.google.com/drive/folders/1HRkRdfti8XaIPyF3er5QJmFX3WXCmAQI?usp=sharing).

 ## Citation